isomerpages/nparks-heritagetrees/index.md

       backgroundColor: gray
   - infobar:
       title: What is a Heritage Tree?
-      subtitle: Getting started
+      subtitle: Let's get started
       id: infobar
       description: Heritage Trees are conserved mature trees that represent the natural heritage of Singapore and serve as important green landmarks of our City in Nature.
-      button: Learn more about them
+      button: Learn more about the trees
       url: /about-us/
   - infopic:
       title: Heritage Trees Scheme